ezodude/orra/README.md

 (See the [Dependabot example](examples/dependabot) for a more detailed example that orchestrates real-world agents.)

-## Quickstart: Local Installation and Hello World
+## Quickstart: Local installation and Hello World

 **Requirements**:
 - [Poetry installed](https://python-poetry.org/docs/#installation).